SushiLab/IMB_Amplicon_Pipeline/README.md

 ##### Sequences with Ns (`R1_READS_W_N` and `R2_READS_W_N`)

-`dada2` can't deal with sequences that contain the base `N`.
-That is why we remove sequences that contain this base.
-However, sometimes you will have a run where you have one bad cycle and the base at that specific position is set to `N` in all sequences. `dada2` allows to also remove bases from the beginning.
-This is not part of this standard pipeline but the existence of `N` in your data is reported by the `estimate_parameters.py` script.
+`dada2` can't deal with sequences that contain the base `N`, which is why we remove sequences that contain this base.
+The existence of `N` in your data is reported by the `estimate_parameters.py` script.
+Sometimes you will have a run where you have one bad cycle and the base at that specific position is set to `N` in all sequences, which will remove all of your sequences when running the pipeline.
+If that `N` is in the beginning of the sequence, you could use `dada2` to remove bases from the beginning, but this is not part of the pipeline.

 In the following command, `estimate_parameters.py` will output a file called `estimated_parameters.txt` which contains the information mentioned above: